rks101/egnet/README.md

 [IANA](https://www.iana.org/) has listed the [root name servers](https://www.iana.org/domains/root/servers), and [DNS root hint and root zone files](https://www.iana.org/domains/root/files).
 [Map](https://www.google.com/maps/d/u/0/viewer?mid=1LcHEpzl-7RzziWzDa4h3BxJcbEo&hl=en&ll=24.71341537554179%2C36.13137070989961&z=2) of geographically distributed root name servers reachable using anycast - the same IP mapped to multiple DNS root servers - the one reachable first is returned in DNS query's answer section.

-Note:- BIND (Berkeley Internet Name Domain) is an implementation of naming service or DNS used in our end-point devices, networks and to connect or bind the internet.
+Note:- BIND (Berkeley Internet Name Domain) is an implementation of naming service or DNS used in our end-point devices and networks to connect or bind the internet.
 [BIND source code](https://gitlab.isc.org/isc-projects/bind9) is hosted by ISC (Internet Systems Consortium).
 It was developed in UCB in 1984 and later maintained by ISC.

 Note:- How do we/local DNS servers reach a particular root nameserver while they all are managed by different entities globally?
 Using IP Anycast => As long as we get a response from any of them is fine to go ahead.
 No broadcast query or multi-cast query is used to locate a root nameserver.